Contract Management Tip #1 : Establish a Contract Repository

 Some companies may manage to keep paper-based files extremely organized and never lose a single thing, but that doesn’t mean it will be easy to find a specific contract clause at a moment’s notice.
 With an online contract repository, a quick search function enables users to find a contract and reference its terms quickly.

 In the fast-paced business world, contracts need to be easily accessible and searchable.
-An online contract repository that provides advanced searching and filtering can save companies so much time and hassle.
+An online contract repository that provides advanced searching and filtering can save companies so much time and hassle and significantly improve contract management workflow.

 Perhaps the second most aggravating thing (after trying to remember where something is located) is sharing information with parties that request it.
 In the case of a paper contract, this inevitably involves scanning and emailing said document.
 For documents already saved digitally, you only need to find it (which may or may not be easy) and then send it.
 However, once the contract is sent, it is out of your control and could easily be shared beyond your intended audience.
 This is problematic for contracts containing sensitive information.